FVP: Fourier Visual Prompting for Source-Free Unsupervised Domain Adaptation of Medical Image Segmentation

 \subsubsection{Implementation Details}

 We adopt the DeepLabV3~\cite{chen2017deeplab} with resnet50 backbone~\cite{he2016deep} as our segmentation model for training the pre-trained source model $S$.
 All the data is pre-processed into 0-mean and 1-variance.
 Given a target images $x_t$, we first directly inference predictions by $S$ as the initial pseudo label $p_{x_t}$.
 Then, we adopt the reliable label detection module to select reliable pseudo labels using a binary mask $T$ and revised pseudo target label $y_{x_t}$, as shown in Section~\ref{sec:ST}.
 In our comparison experiments, we use $k=0.8$ to set intra-class threshold $\delta_{x_t}^c$ as the top $80\%$ of the probability values in $p_{x_t}^{c}$, and set the global probability threshold $\lambda=0.01$.
+These two values are set empirically in our experiments.
+We do not specifically optimize these parameters for different datasets and simply set the same values for all datasets.
 The Fourier visual prompt $v_f$ is trained by using the segmentation loss in Eq.~\eqref{eq:loss} with these reliable pseudo labels, the optimizer is set as Adam with the weight decay as $1e^{-5}$ and batch size as $8$.
 The learning rates are tuned with $\{0.01, 0.1, 1\}$ for different experiments.
 All the experiments are performed with Pytorch 1.10.1 using NVIDIA GPU V100.